-Not every clutterer is the same.
-In other words, each person who clutters has its own unique characteristics.
+Some people may think that every clutterer is the same, but that is not the case.
+Each person who clutters has its own unique characteristics, both in their speech and outside of that.
 It depends on the combination of symptoms what type of cluttering they exhibit.
-Researchers roughly divide the affliction into two types of cluttering.
+Researchers roughly divide the affliction into two types of cluttering; syntactic and phonological cluttering.
+What do they mean?

 Symptoms like collapsing or omitting syllables, poor articulation or misspeaking (errors in word structure) damage the structure of words.
 They therefore have consequences for the intelligibility of someone’s speech.
 This is also called phonological cluttering.